Struggling with healthy eating in sobriety? Let’s talk smoothies!

 Smoothies can be a powerhouse of nutrients to fuel your day and having them regularly has a whole host of benefits:

-They’re really easy to make and you can take it with you on your way to work
+- They’re really easy to make and you can take them with you on your way to work

 Here are my top three favorite smoothies:

 This creamy ginger citrus smoothie recipe is absolutely delicious.
 Adapted from my favorite website, Nutrition Stripped, this recipe is packed with bone-strengthening minerals (potassium, copper, magnesium, calcium, iron, phosphorus, zinc, and manganese) and healthy fats from the avocado and tahini.
 I added papaya for added immunity benefits and to help improve my skin.

 - 2 medjool dates, pitted